OpenNebula/docs/source/advanced_components/data_center_federation/federationmng.rst

     *     0 OpenNebula                http://localhost:2633/RPC2
         104 ZoneB                     http://ultron.c12g.com:2634/RPC2

 We can see in the above command output that the user has access to both "OpenNebula" and "ZoneB", and it is currently in the "OpenNebula" Zone.
-To change the active Zone can be changed using the 'set' command of `onezone </doc/5.4/cli/onezone.1.html>`__:
+The active Zone can be changed using the 'set' command of `onezone </doc/5.4/cli/onezone.1.html>`__:

 .. code-block:: none